 rsync -rltv <USERNAME>@<SERVER_ADDRESS>:<PATH/TO/PROJECT>/alignment/GM12878_Rep1/GM12878_Rep1.sorted.mdup.ba* .

-1. Open the IGV program using the icon in your application launcher.
-Change the reference genome to GRCh38 and open the alignment file you just downloaded to your desktop.
+and open the alignment file you just downloaded to your desktop.
+Solution (click here)

 To change the reference genome, select “Human (hg38)” from the drop-down menu in the top left corner of the toolbar.
 Then, from the second menu to the right, select chr19 to visualize only chromosome 19 (see the figure below).